Limit Screen TimePrint Page

 Did you know that kids should spend no more than two hours in front of a screen each day?

+Unfortunately, most American children spend about 5 to 8 hours on screens each day.
 Screen time can be habit-forming: Research shows that the more time children engage with screens, the harder time they have turning them off as they become older children.
-Plus, screen time has been linked to eating more, having trouble sleeping and poor performance in school.
-Limit daily screen time for kids and instead get them up, moving and spending quality time with family and friends!
+Plus, screen time has been linked to eating more, having trouble sleeping and poorer performance in school.
+Here are some ways to limit screen time.

 Strategies for Schools:

 - Make sure students and families know screen time recommendations and why too much screen time is harmful to their health and performance at school.
-Share this information in the school newsletter, website, social media and other platforms, post posters around your school, and address it in classroom lessons.
+Share this information in the school newsletter and on the website, social media and other platforms.
+Post posters around your school and address it in classroom lessons.

 - Do students know how much screen time they have each day?
-Work with classroom teachers and students to track screen time for a week, and set individualized goals to decrease them.
+Work with classroom teachers and students to track screen time for a week, and set individualized goals to decrease it.

 - Set school rules about using cell phones, tablets and gaming devices during school.
 For example, establish recess as a screen-free zone.